rfsheffer/PoolRooms/Thunderstore/README.md

 **Description**
 --

-**Pool Rooms** is a Lethal Company interior featuring a layout all about the classic swimming pool aesthetic.
+**Pool Rooms** is a Lethal Company interior featuring a layout all about the classic swimming pool aesthetic, with a hint of liminality.

 **Features / Supports**
 --